iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/0_intro.md

 [BBa_B0015](https://parts.igem.org/Part:BBa_B0015) is the most used terminator in the Registry.
 This variant includes a `5’ AA` sequence, that when taken with the `5’` fusion site for terminators (`GCTT`) would create a stop codon preceding the terminator (`5' GCT TAA BBa_B0015`).

-While the CDS we will be using, [BBa_J119040](https://parts.igem.org/Part:BBa_J119040), has a stop codon (two in fact!), some Type IIS assembly schemes or samples, may not have the stop codon at the end of the CDS sequence.
+While the CDS we will use, [BBa_J119040](https://parts.igem.org/Part:BBa_J119040), has a stop codon (two in fact!), some Type IIS assembly schemes or samples, may not have the stop codon at the end of the CDS sequence.
 This design allows this terminator to include a stop codon in those cases.

 <hr />